pauwels-labs/flux-infra/README.md

 ### Install Kiali

-- Easy with the operatir
+- Easy with the operator

 ### Intall external-dns

+- Make sure OIDC provider is copied to the DNS account or IRSA won't work